DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/appointments.md

 ## Zero-Time Appointments

-Zero-time appointments are appointments with specified only start date and time.
-They show instantaneous actions such as reminders, public transportation scheduler and so on.
-To display zero-time appointments on a view you should set only the `startDate` field in [AppointmentModel](../reference/scheduler.md#appointmentmodel) shape and add the [Appointments](../reference/appointments.md) plugin.
+Zero-time appointments do not have an end date and time.
+They represent events without duration (reminders, arrival/departure time, and so on).

+To add a zero-time appointment, set the `startDate` field in the [AppointmentModel](../reference/scheduler.md#appointmentmodel), leave the `endDate` field unspecified, and add the [Appointments](../reference/appointments.md) plugin.

 .embedded-demo({ "path": "scheduler-basic/zero-time", "showThemeSelector": true })